MichaelsPlayground/NfcCreditCardReaderBasic/visacard.md

 and responses up to the point where the reading of your card is failing I'm trying to help you - just open an issue and copy & paste the data from the export file, thank you.

+**Warning: the usage of this program reveals secret information from your Credit Card.**
+This program does not send the data anywhere but when exporting the mail and/or the file contain these informations.
+So please be very careful when sending those data using unsecured media like Email or simple internet uploading !

+In this workflow I'm using a **VisaCard from Lloyds Bank** that was cancelled some months ago so the PAN and other data shown here not from an active card.

+## step 1: read the main directory using the **SELECT PPSE** command